 Irregular, shifting and variable frequencies crowded together | Wind, traffic, ocean | No identifiable pitch, more like noise than tone. |

-In these cases where there’s a coherent overtone series but it’s inharmonic, if the inharmonic overtones are too strong and the fundamental is insufficiently prominent the sound, the ear may fail to recognize the fundamental.
-Then, the sound may come across as a blend of pitches with none standing out as the defining pitch.
-Or it may happen that the ear may focuses on some other particularly loud overtone to provide pitch-sense.
+In cases where there’s a coherent overtone series but it’s inharmonic, the ear may fail to recognize the fundamental if the inharmonic overtones are too strong and the fundamental is not sufficiently prominent the sound.
+The sound may come then across as a blend of pitches with no one of them standing out as the defining pitch.
+Or it may happen that the ear may focuses on some particularly loud overtone to provide pitch-sense.

 To repeat, the cases I’ve just been describing are those in which there’s a single overtone series in which the lowest tone of the series stands out clearly as a fundamental.
 These are the cases where it usually makes sense to think in terms of a pitch-defining fundamental joined by overtones which may be harmonic or inharmonic.
-(I say it makes sense usually rather than always because of the exception noted at the end of the last paragraph.)
 Let’s continue to look a little more closely at these examples, starting with strings.
 One of the reasons things turn out so neatly with strings is that musical strings represent a uniquely simple physical vibrating system.
-To wit: In the ideal, a musical string is in effect a one-dimensional body, its mass uniformly distributed over its length, with no inherent stiffness, held under high tension at perfectly immobile anchor points.
+In the ideal, a musical string is in effect a one-dimensional body, its mass uniformly distributed over its length, with no inherent stiffness, held under high tension at perfectly immobile anchor points.
 Of course strings in the real world don’t live up to the ideal, but they come close enough to give us something very close to the desired result: the lowest of the frequencies present (the fundamental), is usually loudest, and assuming that the string is well made and uniform in shape, the overtones generally come out quite close to the harmonic ideal.
-As a result, in our perception the pitch sense is clear and unambiguous, and the harmonic overtones blend into the whole so closely that the tone seems integrated and coherent.
+As a result, in our perception the pitch sense is clear and unambiguous.
+The harmonic overtones blend into the whole so closely that the tone seems integrated and coherent.
 With a few caveats, the situation is similar for well made tubular wind instruments: although the physical basis is different, a relatively simple and orderly, more or less one-dimensional physical situation gives rise to a coherent sound with a clear fundamental and an orderly harmonic overtone series.

 Consider another example.
 Rectangular bars, such as xylophone bars, are mostly played in a way that brings out one particular set of modes which can plausibly be seen as having a lowest “fundamental” tone followed by a series of (generally inharmonic) overtones.
 But those same bars have many other physical vibrating patterns as well, including separate series for transverse modes in the side-to-side direction, torsional modes (vibratory patterns based in twisting motions), and longitudinal modes (vibratory patterns involving pressure wave fronts running back and forth along the length of the bar.)
 All may affect the tone.
 The result is decidedly complex and irregular.
-For this reason, bar-percussion instrument makers and players do many things to tame the complexity and present something more coherent to the ear — things such as choosing the right mallet, and striking only at the center of the top surface of the bar (not the sides or ends).
-Most importantly, bar makers may reshape the bar in ways that alter the relationships between the frequencies of the different modes, bringing some of the most prominent ones into harmonic relationships.
+For this reason, bar-percussion instrument makers and players do many things to tame the complexity and present something more coherent to the ear — things such as choosing the right mallet and striking only at the center of the top surface of the bar (not the sides or ends).
+Most importantly, as footnoted above, bar makers may reshape the bar in ways that alter the relationships between the frequencies of the different modes, bringing some of the most prominent ones into harmonic relationships.
+These things help to simplify and clarify the tone, but they don’t change the point here, which is that simple xylophone-style rectangular bars typically produce a mess of harmonically unrelated modes, and this seriously affects pitch perception.

 I have found this bell terminology to be useful in other contexts.
 Recently I made a set of disk gongs in which I managed to adjust the inharmonic relationships between three of the most prominent modes to where they aligned in much more coherent relationships.
 (Specifically, I got them pretty close to octave relationships.
 I did this through a combination of careful sizing of the gongs and careful hammering of the nipple at the center.
 You can read about it here.)
 Like the big bells, these tuned gongs have a clear defining pitch.
 Borrowing the carillon terminology, this pitch can be called the strike tone or prime.
 Then there’s a quieter lower pitch, which can be thought of as the hum tone.
 And of course there are a lot of other frequencies present.
 The tone perceived as the prime is one of the three prominent modes tuned to octave relationships; there’s another an octave above and another two octaves above.
 Together these reinforce very nicely the sense of pitch, while additional quieter inharmonics add a bit of color.

-I could continue with further examples of increasingly complex or irregular shapes, pointing out their their resulting complex and irregular frequency blends (considering that, indeed, most objects in the universe are complex and irregularly shaped) but I’ll refrain and just jump to the main point of this article, which is:
+I could continue with further examples of increasingly complex or irregular shapes, pointing out their resulting complex and irregular frequency blends, but I’ll refrain and just jump to the main point of this article, which is:

 Aside from specialized cases such as strings, carefully designed wind instruments, and the artificial timbres of many electronic instruments, most physical vibrating bodies are not well described by saying they have a single fundamental followed by a series of harmonics.
-Even when we open the door to inharmonics, the notion of a fundamental plus a single orderly series of overtones doesn’t fit all or even most sounds in the real world.
+The notion of a fundamental plus a single orderly series of overtones doesn’t fit all or even most sounds in the real world.

 And then there are the other cases, most common in nature even if they aren’t the most favored in musical contexts.
-These are the cases in which many modes of vibration are present with all of their corresponding audible frequencies, and the effect on the ear tends to be ambiguous as to which of them, if any, is most naturally heard as a defining pitch.
-In these cases (which for me are often most interesting) I’ve come to feel that the best way to think and talk and describe the situation is to reduce it to basics without preconceptions about the functions of the different frequencies present.
-One can simply think of the vibrating body as having multiple modes of vibration producing different frequencies.
-Then try to be realistic and open-minded which modes are most audible, what the relationships between them happen to be, and how the ear makes sense of the blend.
-Words like fundamental, overtone, harmonic and inharmonic become less important in such cases.
-Modes becomes the key word and the essential concept.
+These are the cases in which many modes of vibration are present, each contributing its corresponding audible frequency, but with ambiguity as to which mode, if any, is most naturally heard as a defining pitch.
+Words like fundamental, overtone, harmonic and inharmonic may not be the most useful words in these cases.
+I’ve come to feel that the best way to think and talk about and describe such cases is to avoid preconceptions about the functions of the different frequencies present implied in those terms.
+Instead, start by simply thinking of the vibrating body as having multiple modes of vibration producing different frequencies.
+Then, if you wish to delve deeper, you can think about which modes are most audible, what the relationships between them happen to be, whether the ear tends to focus on one more than others, and how the ear makes sense of the blend.

 For another essay exploring ideas related to this one, see here.